 Let’s now talk about what to expect on the Trek itself

 The accommodations of Annapurna are referred to as guesthouses.
 The guesthouses are typically built around a common area kitchen.
 The rooms are basic and often have outlets.
-In the lower
+In the lower elevations you will find plenty of wifi but not up higher on the trek.

 The rooms were always warm, some even had private bathrooms.
 Toilettes ranged from traditional western style to a pit style toilette.